zafirexd/ComfyUI-RMBG/update.md

 ## v1.5.0 (2025/01/05)

 ### New FashionSegment Custom Node
-- Introduced a new custom node for fashion segmentation.
+- Added a new custom node for fashion segmentation.
   - Capable of identifying and segmenting various fashion items such as dresses, shoes, and accessories.
   - Utilizes advanced machine learning techniques for accurate segmentation.
   - Supports real-time processing for enhanced user experience.
   - Ideal for fashion-related applications, including virtual try-ons and outfit recommendations.
   - Support for gray background color.
-  -

 ![RMBGv_1 5 0](https://github.com/user-attachments/assets/a250c1a6-8425-4902-b902-a6e1a8bfe959)

 ## v1.4.0 (2025/1/2)